My First Experience Running SLOB – Status Update 1

 It didn’t provide all the details on “db file parallel read” event, but it did direct us to the way to have Oracle avoid using “db file parallel read” and use “db file sequential read” instead.

 The solution is to set the following hidden parameters.
 This makes Oracle forget about possible IO optimizations and keep going with single block random reads.

 As of now, we have modified the default init.ora parameters, kindly provided by+Kevin Closson under SLOB/misc/create_database_kit/create.ora as follows:

 processes = 100

 memory_max_target = 2G

-BTW: Already now we see that with fast CPUs (alike we are running on that system) the CPU time an instance spends on blocks processing is within 1% of total time spent.
-Therefore my prediction goes that the Orion and SLOB results will be very close to each other.
+BTW: Already we see that with fast CPUs (like we are running on that system), the CPU time an instance spends on block processing is within 1% of total time spent.
+Therefore, I predict that the Orion and SLOB results will be very close to each other.

 Yury & Co :)

-7 comments on “My First Experience Running SLOB – Status Update 1”
+7 Responses to “My First Experience Running SLOB – Status Update 1”